-“Chair pose is the ultimate quads burner.
-It’s not only the quadricep muscles that will feel the burn but your gluteal muscles,” says Jill Drowne, a learning specialist at Southwest College of Naturopathic Medicine and Medical Center.
+“Chair Pose is the ultimate quads burner.
+It’s not only the quadricep muscles that will feel the burn, but your gluteal muscles,” says Jill Drowne, a learning specialist at Southwest College of Naturopathic Medicine and Medical Center in Tempe, Arizona.

 5. Crescent Lunge